 According to reports, the American Deaf Community stands at a critical juncture today.
 The advent of cochlear implants and its exploding popularity, the improvements in medical care and early hearing loss detection, and the rise of mainstreaming deaf students and the decrease in enrollment at schools for the deaf suggest that the survival of ASL & Deaf culture is at stake.

-If there is to be enough Deaf Americans in the year of 2050 to sustain the vibrancy of American Sign Language, and to be able to justify, say, Gallaudet University and schools, programs, and services for the deaf, then our unique task is that of persuasion because a community sparsely populated cannot, and will not, stand.
+If there is to be enough Deaf Americans in the year of 2050 to sustain the vibrancy of American Sign Language, and to be able to justify, say, Gallaudet University and schools, programs, and services for the deaf, then our unique task is that of persuasion because a community sparsely populated will not stand.

 More specifically, we have to persuade strangers that Deaf people are not victims, in order to get more of what we claim we want.
-This is because “the Deaf experience” in the United States in this day and age is no longer a medical condition.
-Nor is it a sovereign decision made of, by, and for Deaf people.
-Rather, because of technological and legal advances such as the cochlear implant and the Americans with Disabilities Act, it is now a personal choice made by, for all intents and purposes, ‘others’ if we consider that more than 90% of deaf children are from hearing parents.
+This is because being Deaf in the United States is no longer a medical condition.
+Nor is exposing deaf students to Deaf identity, culture, and education a sovereign decision made by and for Deaf people.
+Because of technological and legal advances such as the cochlear implant and the Americans with Disabilities Act, it is now a political (i.e., personal) choice made by, for all intents and purposes, ‘others’ if we consider that more than 90% of deaf children are from hearing parents.

-As a low-incidence, low-power group whose future is supposedly in jeopardy, we ought to, quite carefully, consider the trade-0ffs of the tactics of victimhood that are shaping our public culture today.
-To this end, we sometimes celebrate awareness at the expense of persuasion.
+As a low-incidence, low-power group whose future is supposedly in jeopardy, we ought to, therefore, consider the trade-0ffs of the tactics of victimhood that are shaping our public culture today.
+To that end, we sometimes celebrate awareness at the expense of persuasion.
 Project D.A.R.E. was not effective, for instance, in preventing drug use in youth, despite being successful in spreading awareness about its dangers.